 - Outpatient follow-up medical visits & consultations tailored to patient needs as agreed upon by Center staff, the patient, and their referring physician.
 Standard follow-up will be at 3-month intervals with specific assessment of education, nutrition and mental health needs at least annually.

 - Intensive training and management for type 1 and type 2 diabetes patients utilizing injectable therapies including multiple daily injections, insulin pump therapy, and continuous glucose monitoring.

 - Outpatient psychotherapy services focused on the needs of individuals and families experiencing difficulties with coping, psychological functioning, and/or family relationships within the context of diabetes.

-The USF Diabetes Center will serve as a catalyst for innovative and important research through active program development in clinical, basic, and transitional research.
+The USF Diabetes and Endocrinology Center will serve as a catalyst for innovative and important research through active program development in clinical, basic, and transitional research.
 Current clinical research activities include:

 - Type 1 Diabetes TrialNet Affiliate conducting TrialNet studies including:

 - The Pathway to Prevention Study

 - Screening for the Anti-CD3 Prevention Trial